-Aside from being situated in the Pacific Ring of Fire, the country is also located along the Pacific Typhoon Belt.
+Aside from being situated in the Pacific Ring of Fire shown on Figure 6 below, the country is also located along the Pacific Typhoon Belt.
 This explains the occurrences of different weather disturbances such as typhoons.
 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) reports that every year, an average of twenty (20) tropical cyclones enter the Philippine Area of Responsibility (PAR) and five (5) of which shall be most destructive.
 Tropical cyclones and its sequential effects of rain and windstorms, as well as floods are the most prevalent types of hydrometeorological hazards in the country.

-Figure 5.
+Figure 6.
 Photo showing Pacific Typhoon Belt

 In fact, the Philippines can also be called "Exporter of Typhoons".
-Below are tracks of Tropical Cyclones in the Western North Pacific Period from 1948 to 2010 based on the records of the Japan Meteorological Agency (JMA).
+Figure 7 below illustrates the tracks of Tropical Cyclones in the Western North Pacific Period from 1948 to 2010 based on the records of the Japan Meteorological Agency (JMA).

-Figure 5: Tracks of Tropical Cyclones in the Western North Pacific Period from 1948 to 2010.
+Figure 7.
+Tracks of Tropical Cyclones in the Western North Pacific Period from 1948 to 2010